imec-idlab/libschc/docs/README.md

 * `#define MAX_layer_FIELD_LENGTH` should be set to the maximum number of bytes a field contains (i.e. target value)

 ### Timers
-As you can see in the above examples, the library has no native support for timers and requires callback functions from the main application to schedule transmissions and to time out.
+As you can see in the examples, the library has no on-board support for timers to avoid complex integration and requires callback functions from the main application to schedule transmissions and to time out.
 Therefore, 2 function callbacks are required.
 ```C
 /*